gerohuels/drone-field-analysis/README.md

 # drone-field-analysis
 **This app is under development.**

+Drone Field Analysis makes it simple for growers to see problem spots in their fields.
+Just load a drone video and its GPS subtitles and the app will highlight bare soil areas, animals, or weeds.
+Results are shown as pictures and pins on a map for easy viewing.

+## Technical overview

 A Python application for analyzing agricultural drone footage to locate bare spots, animals, and weeds in fields.
 Detected areas are visualized on an interactive map.

 **Main menu**